OpenNMT/OpenNMT-tf/scripts/wmt/README.md

 ```

 The training logs printed to STDOUT include the values:
-+ `words_per_sec/features`: number of input words processed per second (where features = words in the training set)
++ `words_per_sec/features`: number of source tokens processed per second
-+ `words_per_sec/labels`: number of output words processed per second (where labels = correct words in the target language train file)
++ `words_per_sec/labels`: number of target tokens processed per second
-+ `global_step/sec`: number of gradient updates/# batches processed per second. `global step` is a Tensorflow variable that counts the number of batches seen by the model.
++ `global_step/sec`: number of parameter updates. `global step` is a TensorFlow variable that is incremented each time the gradients are applied.

 The reported values are the averages since the last printed output (not a rolling average).

-### Monitoring model training using Tensorboard
+### Monitoring model training using TensorBoard

-You can launch Tensorboard training monitoring by specifying where the logs are being written to (in this case, to a folder called `wmt_ende_transformer`).
+You can launch TensorBoard training monitoring by specifying where the logs are being written to (in this case, to a folder called `wmt_ende_transformer`).
 For example:

 `tensorboard --logdir="/path/to/wmt_ende_transformer" --port=6006`

-You can then open a browser and go to `<IP address>:6006` (e.g. http://127.0.0.1:6006/ if running on your local machine) to see Tensorboard graphs of gradients, loss, BLEU, learning rate, etc. over time as training proceeds.
-For an introduction to using Tensorboard, see this [video](https://www.youtube.com/watch?v=eBbEDRsCmv4) or this [post](https://www.datacamp.com/community/tutorials/tensorboard-tutorial).
+You can then open a browser and go to `<IP address>:6006` (e.g. http://127.0.0.1:6006/ if running on your local machine) to see TensorBoard graphs of gradients, loss, BLEU, learning rate, etc. over time as training proceeds.
+For an introduction to using TensorBoard, see this [video](https://www.youtube.com/watch?v=eBbEDRsCmv4) or this [post](https://www.datacamp.com/community/tutorials/tensorboard-tutorial).

 If you are using NVIDIA GPUs, you can monitor card usage during training using `watch -n 0.5 nvidia-smi`.

-If you are using a Docker container, you can launch a Tensorboard run from outside the container using:
+If you are using a Docker container, you can launch a TensorBoard run from outside the container using:

 `docker exec <CONTAINER ID> tensorboard --logdir="path/to/wmt_ende_transformer" --port=6006`

 Note that for this to work, you need to have exposed the port when you create your Docker container ([simple example](https://briancaffey.github.io/2017/11/20/using-tensorflow-and-tensor-board-with-docker.html)).

 ### Translation using a trained model

 You can run the following script to perform inference on the test set using a trained model.
 The script calls `onmt-main infer`.
 Normally, the latest checkpoint is used for inference by default, but [we recommend averaging the parameters of several checkpoints](http://opennmt.net/OpenNMT-tf/inference.html#checkpoints-averaging), which usually boosts model performance.

-To average the last 5 checkpoints:
+If training is left to run until completion, checkpoint averaging is automatically run.
+To average the last 5 checkpoints manually, the command is:

 ```bash
 onmt-average-checkpoints --model_dir wmt_ende_transformer --output_dir wmt_ende_transformer/avg --max_count 5